- Acne pustules are indicative of mild-to-severe inflammatory acne

 Acne Pustule Scarring

-These over-the-counter treatments work like salicylic acid and benzoyl peroxide but are gentler on your skin.
-Some products may also combine sulfur with other acne-fighting ingredients like resorcinol.
-Sulfur topicals tend to smell so are less popular.
+Sulfur topicals work much like salicylic acid and benzoyl peroxide but are gentler on the skin.
+They tend to have an odor so are less popular than other acne treatments.
+Some products may also combine sulfur with other acne-fighting ingredients such as resorcinol.

 Natural Remedies for Acne Pustules

-Some natural remedies have proven effective for mild pustular acne.
-These include products that draw out excess sebum and dirt from pores, soothe inflamed skin and target bacteria:
+Some natural remedies have proven effective to help bolster the effects of OTC treatments and to soothe discomfort that often accompanies acne pustules.
+These include ingredients that draw out excess sebum and debris from pores, soothe inflamed skin and target bacteria:

-- Essential oils.
-Tea tree and rosemary oil contain the anti-inflammatory and antimicrobial properties proven to reduce the redness, swelling, bacterial infection and pain of acne pustules.
-Make sure you dilute them before applying to your skin.
+- Essential oils such as tea tree and rosemary oil, have anti-inflammatory and antimicrobial properties that are proven to reduce the redness, swelling, bacterial infection and pain of acne lesions

 When to Seek Medical Attention